Why do I need to create an account?

 When can I apply to the Odyssey program?

-The early application closing date is February 28.
-Applications submitted after this date may still be considered in the event that there are placements available.
+Applications submitted after February 28 may still be considered in the event that there are placements available.
 Contact your provincial or territorial coordinator for more information.

 Can I receive an academic credit for Odyssey?